 Students are strongly encouraged to explore a diversity of environmental studies courses early in their Hamilton career.
 The ES foundational courses include two lab science courses: one in Geosciences and one in Biology, Chemistry, or Physics.
-First-years often take one of the lab science courses, as well as ES 150: Environmental Science and Society, and/or ES 250: Interpreting the American Environment.
-Also, Religious Studies 118: Religion and Environmentalism, is open only to first-years.
-Other foundational courses open to first-year students include Government 285: Introduction to Environmental Politics, English 267: Literature and the Environment, and Philosophy 235: Environmental Ethics.
-The ES concentration consists of a total of 13 courses, so if you are contemplating majoring in ES, you should begin your coursework in your first semester.
+First-years are strongly encouraged to take an introductory Geosciences course because several of them are only open to first-year students, and one of the lab science courses.
+Other foundational courses open to first-year students include ES 150: Environmental Science and Society, Government 285: Introduction to Environmental Politics, English 267: Literature and the Environment, and Philosophy 235: Environmental Ethics.
+The ES concentration consists of a total of 13 courses plus ES 550 (the senior project), so if you are contemplating majoring in ES, you should begin your coursework in your first semester.

 Environmental Science and Society.

 An introduction to environmental science.
 Emphasis on scientific understanding of the causes and implications of, and potential solutions for, problems that result from human interactions with the environment.
 Current environmental problems examined from an ecological perspective.
 ES 150 is not required for the ES major.
 (Same as Biology 150.)
 Environmental Studies and related faculty.